 Graded "Satisfactory" or "Unsatisfactory".
 A required non-credit course for all incoming psychology majors pursing a VSU-recommended course of study.
 The course must be successfully completed prior to admission to the psychology major.
-A grade of "S" is awarded with a GPA of 2.5, based on 30 earned hours of Core Requirements, including successful completion ("C" or better) of ENGL 1101, 1102, MATH 1111, and PSYC 2500.
+A grade of "S" is awarded with a GPA of 2.5, based on 30 earned hours of Core Requirements, including successful completion ("C" or better) of ENGL 1101, 1102, PSYC 1101, and MATH 1101 or 1111 or 1112 or 1113